Contracting — Phil-Am Insurance Phil-Am Connect

 How to move your existing contracts to Phil-Am

 If you're currently contracted under another agency, your top-of-hierarchy (TOH) must release you before your contracts can transfer to Phil-Am/Spark.
-The fastest way to move is with an immediate release — otherwise you may face waiting periods or carrier blackouts.
+The fastest way to move is with an immediate release — otherwise you'll face a carrier waiting period.

 💡